Meconium aspiration syndrome: Inhibitors of cyclooxygenase

 Arachidonic acid is metabolised, via cyclooxygenase (COX) and lipoxygenase, to various substances including prostaglandins and leukotrienes, which exhibit potent pro-inflammatory and vasoactive effects.
 By inhibiting COX, and more specifically COX-2, (either through selective or non-selective drugs) inflammation and oedema can be reduced.
 However, COX inhibitors may induce peptic ulcers and cause hyperkalemia and hypernatremia.
 Additionally, COX inhibitors have not shown any great response in the treatment of MAS.

 Antibiotics

 Meconium is typically sterile however, it can contain various cultures of bacteria so appropriate antibiotics may need to be prescribed.

 Surfactant treatment

-Lung lavage with diluted surfactant is a new treatment with potentially beneficial results depending on how early it is administered in newborns with MAS.
-This treatment shows promise as it has a significant effect on air leaks, pneumothorax, the need for ECMO and death.
+Lung lavage with diluted surfactant has potential benefits depending on how early it is given in newborns with MAS.
+This treatment shows promise as it has an effect on air leaks, pneumothorax, the need for ECMO and death.
 Early intervention and using it on newborns with mild MAS is more effective.
 However, there are risks as a large volume of fluid instillation to the lung of a newborn can be dangerous (particularly in cases of severe MAS with pulmonary hypertension) as it can exacerbate hypoxia and lead to mortality.